Do we really need an exhibition of women’s art? Yes

 Nevertheless, even when they have elected to compete on the same terms as men, women were often offered a very raw deal by the establishment.
 Also by the shapers of what ends up being considered history.
 Take Victorine Meurent.
 When I was learning about art, I was taught that the model for Edouard Manet’s famous Impressionist painting, Le Déjeuner sur L’herbe (1863), was a drunken prostitute.
 In fact, Meurent was an artist herself, and exhibited successfully in the Paris Salon of 1876, the year Manet’s own work was rejected.
 For the full story, read V R Main’s compelling A Woman with No Clothes On.

 Women can clearly play the art game as well as men; and painters and sculptors including Georgia O’Keefe, Louise Bourgeois, Lynette Yiadom-Boakye and Elisabeth Frink show that, despite what some ridiculous critics have said over the years, the argument has been long since settled.
-But what if we had always esteemed art that looked a little different than that suggested by the core cannon of inherited history?
+But what if we had always esteemed art that looked a little different from that suggested by the core cannon of inherited history?

 It hasn’t been easy, though things are changing.
 Dora Maar, for many years known solely as Picasso’s partner and muse (a retch-making term if ever there was one), is finally the subject of a major retrospective for her own work at London’s Tate (until March 15th, 2020).